hzget/hzget.github.io/neural_networks/neural_networks.md

 ## Intro

-From the [Machine Learning Tutorial](../ml_tutorials/ml_tutorials.md), we know that the ML app learns rules from examples and create a classifier containing these rules.
-And then it can predict new input.
+From the [Machine Learning Tutorial](../ml_tutorials/ml_tutorials.md), we know that the ML app learns rules from examples automatically and create a classifier containing these rules.
+And then it can apply the rules on new input.

 Deep learning is a model-based ML algrithm that works as follows: it adjusts its params so that